bsmarimon/InnovativeDesign/README.md

 Website for Innovative Design, built using Meteor.

+I wasn't thinking for some reason, and all <h3> tages should be <h2> tags, and vice versa, oops.
+Need to fix.

 TO-DOs
+* get the favicon to work :\
 * add marketing tab
 * club page redesign
 * member page redesign